saltict/availproject.github.io/docs/clash-of-nodes/overview.md

 ## Objective

-Avail is rapidly advancing towards Mainnet, and we are extending an invitation node operators to participate in the incentivized testnet program, Clash of Nodes.
-This program is a precursor to the Avail Mainnet, providing a hands-on experience with the base layer that's being optimized for a future powered by rollups.
+Avail is rapidly advancing towards Mainnet readiness and we're calling on node operators to join the fray in our incentivized testnet program — Clash of Nodes.
+This pivotal program serves as the proving ground for the Avail network, offering participants a firsthand look at the base layer that will underpin a new era of rollup-centric blockchain infrastructure.

 ### A Campaign for Everyone

+#### Validators

 The Clash of Nodes incentivized testnet is an opportunity for validators to engage with Avail's infrastructure in a simulated Mainnet environment.
 Participants will contribute to the network's resilience through a series of challenges, with the potential to earn rewards based on their performance and engagement.

-Light clients are a testament to the decentralized nature of blockchain.
-They allow individuals to participate in the network without committing the resources typically required for a full node.
-With Avail, running a light client is designed to be straightforward, empowering anyone to contribute to the network's data availability and integrity.
+#### Light Clients

+Join the Clash of Nodes by running a light client and take part in Avail's mission to build a scalable and interoperable blockchain infrastructure.
+Avail's light client functionality is uniquely designed to empower anyone, anywhere to participate in the network.
+With minimal resource requirements and a straightforward setup process, you can contribute significantly to the network's data availability and integrity, reinforcing Avail's commitment to a truly robust blockchain infrastructure.

 ## Requirements to Participate

-### Show Your Interest
+### 1. Show Your Interest

 If you're ready to take part in this groundbreaking testnet and haven't yet signed up, now is the time to step forward.